 Skilled professionals can work anywhere in the EU.

-On financial services, the EU is seeking to avoid a repeat of the 2009 crisis by building a safer and stronger financial sector, through measures including supervising financial institutions, regulating complex financial products and requiring banks to hold more capital.
+The market in financial services is a special case, where the EU is seeking to build a strong and safe financial sector - whilst avoiding a repeat of the 2009 crisis - by supervising financial institutions, regulating complex financial products and requiring banks to hold more capital.